Who’s your favorite superhero? Batman? Spider-Man? Wonder Woman? What about the local lineworkers that get your power back on when you need it?

 “While helping In Puerto Rico (with DTE), we had a village of 30 or so kids who’d follow us around and once we got their power back on they celebrated in the streets,” Heimke said.
 “We often take it for granted but they had been out of power for several months.
 It’s humbling to give people that little bit of hope after a devastating storm.”

-July 10 is National Lineworker Appreciation Day.
-Share your lineworker appreciation story on social media using #ThankALineworker
+National Lineworker Appreciation Day is celebrated on April 18 and July 10.
+Share your line worker appreciation story on social media using #ThankALineworker